 So, if we are aware of what the most common causes are, why are we still having difficulty spotting and fixing them?
 Do we really want to go into 2021 with the same methods used to get through 2020?
 Based on the conversations we’ve been having – the answer is no. This is why we’ve put together our three top steps to implement so you can control hazards and risks in your workplace:

-1. Establish safety leaders throughout your organisation
+1. Establish safety leaders throughout your organization

-Safety performance is typically driven from the top-down at an organisation.
+Safety performance is typically driven from the top-down at an organization.
 Leaders establish the culture, develop processes, and help ensure accountability of health and safety.
 Leaders set the standard, but health and safety leadership cannot come solely from the top levels of an organization.

 2. Making total employee engagement your North Star

 In 2016, Gallup studied more than 1.8 million global employees and their workplaces to determine how engagement impacted safety.
 It found that employees and workplaces with high levels of engagement saw fewer workplace accidents than those with lower engagement.
-For example, organisations rated in the top 25% for engagement had 70 percent fewer incidents than those in the bottom 25 percent.
+For example, organizations rated in the top 25% for engagement had 70 percent fewer incidents than those in the bottom 25 percent.